mattsolo1/hmmerclust/README.md

 These are all RefSeq genbank files downloaded from NCBI.
 In an actual search I would use all the genomes from RefSeq. (~ 1500 chromosomes)

-# define a color dict for the proteins of interest (cdict)
-# define an order for how proteins will appear in the heatmap (hmcol)
+In the settings file there are definitions for how results will be displayed later in some of the scripts.
+The `COLOUR_DICT` variable indicates how ORFs will be coloured in the locus maps.
+The `HEATMAP_COLUMNS` variable are how proteins are ordered in the heatmap scripts. the `HEATMAP_ABBREVIATIONS` variable are 1 letter codes for proteins that should reflect the same order as the columns.
-# if these are not defined, the will be generated automatically.
+If these are not defined, the will be generated automatically.

 $ !cat settings.py

 ```
-#
-cdict = {'InvE' : 'green', 'InvC' : 'blue'... etc}
+COLOUR_DICT = {'InvE' : 'green', 'InvC' : 'blue'... etc}

-hmcol = ['InvE','InvC','SpaP','SpaQ','SpaS','InvA','SpaO','OrgB','OrgA','PrgK','PrgH','InvG',
+HEATMAP_COLUMNS = ['InvE','InvC','SpaP','SpaQ','SpaS','InvA','SpaO','OrgB','OrgA','PrgK','PrgH','InvG',
         'InvH','FlgH','PrgI','PrgJ','InvJ','SipC','SipB','SipD']

+HEATMAP_ABBREVIATIONS = ['E', 'C', 'P', 'Q', 'S', 'A', 'O', 'B', 'A', 'K', 'H', 'G',..etc]
 ```

 <hr>